-You’ve done it.
-You’ve opened the “new post” page and you’re sitting down at your laptop.
-Now what?
-We have broken down the writing of a good blog post into 3 parts–Planning, Writing and Editing.
-The most important thing to remember is that you don’t have to be an expert writer to publish a great post; you just have to be an expert about what you do–or at least good at pretending you’re an expert!
+At SocialNicole we break down the writing of a good blog post into 3 parts: Planning, Writing and Editing.
+The most important thing to remember is that you don’t have to be an expert writer to publish a great post; you just have to be an expert about what you do and be willing to share your skills with others!

 Here are a couple of steps to take before you even start writing:

 Having your audience in mind is essential to writing a good blog post.
 It’s important to think about how informed your audience is or if they need to be educated on the topic you’re writing about along the way.
 Is it wise to use jargon from the industry, or do you need to be careful with how technical your language is?

 Here are some things to keep in mind while in the composition process:

-For purposes of SEO (Search Engine Optimization), external links are not necessary to publish a blog post, but they are helpful.
+For purposes of SEO (Search Engine Optimization), external links are not necessary to publish in a blog post, but they are helpful.
 An external link is a hyperlink to another webpage outside of your own site.
 If I link to another blog post on my own site, that’s called an internal link.
 Internal links are good for increasing traffic on your website once visitors have already arrived.
 If the site you’re linking to is paying attention to who is talking about them, they may see you’ve linked to their site and they may return the favor or otherwise engage with you and your brand.
 It’s worth it.
 Just be sure to not link to your competition!
 Thinking of these links as you write will benefit you in the long run.
 You don’t need a ton of them–just one or a few will still work.

 Read it aloud